 This committee handles the purchase of Scrip cards.
 Volunteers are needed to tally forms, compute profits, and fill orders.
 The committee meets twice a week when Scrip orders are due (see calendar).
 The time commitment is four hours on processing days and two hours when the orders are filled.

 Gently worn used uniforms are available for purchase throughout the year.
 Volunteers are needed periodically to sort new donations and straighten the shelves.

 Once a Year

 Saint Mary Catholic School kicks off Catholic Schools Week with the annual Pancake Breakfast, held the Saturday before Catholic Schools Week.
 Volunteers are needed to set-up the cafeteria, prepare and serve the breakfast on Saturday, and clean-up afterward.
-Parent and teenage volunteers are welcome.
+Parent volunteers are welcome.

 Scholastic Book Fair

 This committee coordinates the Book Fair that occurs during Catholic Schools Week each year.
-The fair begins during the Pancake Breakfast on Saturday and continues Monday through Wednesday.
+The Fair begins during the Pancake Breakfast on Saturday and continues Monday through Wednesday.
 Volunteers are needed to check in the order upon its arrival, open and set up the book cases, display items on tables, assist the children with their shopping, help with totaling and payment of purchases, take inventory after the sale, and box up items for return shipping.

 Family BINGO Night